twinklebob/jekyll-ttskch-theme/_posts/2017-04-24-my-bitcoin-story.md

 So I'm going to give it a go and I recommend you do too, even if you only go for the free plan.

 My plan is to withdraw once a month, put the earnings into my Magnr savings account and keep upgrading the account until I get to the top level.
-At that point, I'll be earning <i class="fa fa-btc" aria-hidden="true"></i>1 per day or about £{{ daily_rate }} per day at today's prices.
+At that point, I'll be earning <i class="fab fa-btc" aria-hidden="true"></i>1 per day or about £{{ daily_rate }} per day at today's prices.
 There's no risk, so why not, eh?
 By my calculations that should take about 6 months.

 ## My recommendations